 - Public consultations: open meetings between the public and academics

-Meeting notes can be found here.
+Meeting notes for each Hub can be found through here.

 From Discovery to Research Hubs, where scholars, policy-makers and practitioners coalesce around a substantive macroeconomic policy question to explore, learn from and challenge each other’s assumptions and ways of thinking and to consider possible new methods of investigation.

 Each Research hub is designed to exploit the potential for new policy relevant ideas that can flow from interdisciplinary engagement.
 The purpose of these meetings is to encourage scholars from across disciplines to present fresh ideas and promising areas of research to each other and students, policy makers and practitioners.

 3) Pilot projects